 Karen worked previously at the University of Minnesota as coordinator for the Center for Plants and Human Health, and the Center for Dietary Supplement Safety.
 Karen has over 20 years of experience in the medical device, health information and biosciences industries.
 She has a successful history of transitioning projects from strategic development to implementation, and has led over two dozen product development and launch teams with such companies as ICAN, Schneider (USA) and American Medical Systems.
 She holds a Bachelor's degree in Biology, advanced training in Physiology, and an M.B.A. from the University of Minnesota Carlson School.

-Jodi Fenlon Rebuffoni
+Jodi Fenlon Rebuffoni, B.A.

 Child Health Advocate and PDIC Program Manager